-Lighting in living room, bedroom and den areas achieved by floor or table lamps that you plug into switched receptacles, i.e., outlets that are activated by wall switches.
+Lighting in living room, bedroom and den areas achieved by floor or table lamps that you plug into switched receptacles, i.e. outlets that are activated by wall switches.
 If you notice a light switch that does not appear to turn on any light, its likely function is to activate one of the plugs in that room.

-D.1.5 Electrical, Water and Fan Coil Metering
+D.1.5 Electrical and Water Metering

-Your unit is equipped with individual electricity, water and fan coil sub-meters.
-Carma Billing Services Inc. will remotely read your meters and bill you directly for electricity, water and energy consumed in your unit for the purpose of heating & A/C. At your solicitor's office in preparation for occupancy closing you would have completed the Carma Utility Services form for utility billing.
+Your unit is equipped with individual electricity and water sub-meters.
+Carma Billing Services Inc. will remotely read your meters and bill you directly for electricity and water consumed in your unit.
+At the PDI you would have completed the Carma Utility Services form for utility billing.
 We submit this completed registration form directly to Carma to set up your account.

 For more information on metering in your unit and billing, please contact: